gdbooks/LegacyOpenGL/Chapter5/direction.md

   * The purple light will be static.
 * The floor will be lit only by the blue light.

-The torus and sphere are simple, we just need to enable / disable lights befor drawing each of them.
+The torus and sphere are simple, we just need to enable / disable lights before drawing each of them.
 Update your render code to reflect this:

 ```
 // We want to set the state of all 3 lights here